kevinweber/lazy-load-for-videos/readme.txt

 = Some additional features: =
 * Display video titles on preview images
 * Pre-roll and post-roll advertisements: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement to every video.
 (Great for branding and video ads!)
-* Hide annotations like "subscribe to channel" to avoid distractions
+* Hide annotations such as "subscribe to channel" to avoid distractions
-* Add Custom CSS via plugin’s options panel
+* Add custom CSS via the plugin’s admin panel
 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
 * Hide Youtube logo from control bar (modest branding)
 * Hide information like the video title and uploader when the video starts playing
-* Support for videos in text widget (Youtube only)
+* Even lazy load videos in text widgets (Youtube only)
-* Choose thumbnail size (standard or cover)
+* Choose between thumbnail sizes (standard or cover)
-* Choose from several "Play" buttons
+* Choose from several play button styles
-* Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
+* Choose the traditional red or the alternative white progress bar for the Youtube video player
-* Don't display related videos at the end of your videos
+* Don't show related videos at the end of your videos
-* Works with WordPress Multisite
+* Works with WordPress Multisite and many plugins such as TablePress

 = Future features: =
 * Track how often the videos have been loaded with Google Analytics